Best Camp Shoes of 2026

 What we didn’t: heavy

-If the Teva Ember Moc hasn’t quite reached ubiquity at camp, Chacos surely have.
-And while the brand now has many different models, we still love the Z/1 Classic and it wins our award fo best camp sandal.
-These durable, supportive, and functional camp sandals have stood the test of time.
+The Chaco Z/1 Classic are the best camp shoes for water.
+They are nearly ubiquitous at campgrounds.
+They are durable, supportive, and functional camp sandals have stood the test of time.
 Chacos won awards in other Treeline gear reviews, too, including as the best hiking sandals and best sandal for wet wading and fly fishing.
 Its wide and comfortable footbed also makes it a winner in our Best Plus Size Outdoor Gear guide.

 I’ve worn these sandals for camping, hiking, backpacking, river trips, river crossings, and more for the last 15 years, and they’ve remained a trusty partner for my feet.
-They offer grip, support, and stability; you can get them wet or wear them with some good wool socks if you need them to be warmer.
-You can kick back and relax in them and take them out for a big hike if you want to.
-We have yet to find a more functional and durable pair of sandals for camping.
+As camp shoes for water, they offer grip, support, and stability; you can get them wet or wear them with some good wool socks at the riverbank if you need them to be warmer.
+You can kick back and relax in them on the beach and take them out for a big hike if you want to.
+We have yet to find a more functional and durable camping shoes for water.

 Compare Prices Of The Chaco Z/1 Classic